Sobrans Cynosure

 bigot: one who practices sociology without a license (column; 1/06/04; see also column; 9/19/06)

-bribe: an irregular transaction through which the citizen may get his money’s worth of service from the government (February 2001)
+bribe: an irregular transaction through which the citizen may get his moneys worth of

 civil rights: government power used in behalf of large groups (6/08/06)